TianpeiLuke/SelfStudyNotes/self-study/personal_developments/README.md

         - How answers can lead to questions
         - Creating questions enlivens your curiosity
         - What's the real question?
-        - Effective questions expose the real issue
         - Final thoughts: The art of creating questions and active listening

     - Seeing the Flow of Ideas
       -- **Look Back, Look Forward**
         - Understanding current ideas through the flow of ideas
         - Creating new ideas from old ones
-        - Final thoughts: ``Under construction" is the norm
+        - Final thoughts: "Under construction" is the norm

     - Engaging Change
       -- **Transform Yourself**
+        - You can do it
+        - Final thoughts: Becoming the quintessential you

     - A Way to Provoke Effective Thinking --Review